-Air Force ROTC is a college program offered at more than 1,100 colleges and universities across the U.S. It prepares you to become an Air Force Officer while earning a college degree.
+Air Force ROTC is a college program offered at more than 1,100 colleges and universities across the U.S. It prepares you to become an officer while earning a college degree.
 It gives you the opportunity to earn the tuition money you need.
 But more than that-it's a challenge, a head start on a lifetime of success in everything you choose to do.

 In Air Force ROTC, you'll make the most of your college experience.
 You'll hone your time-management skills, analytical skills and physical fitness.
 It won't be easy, but if you're up to the challenge, the rewards will last a lifetime.

 Air Force Reserve Officer Training Corps (AFROTC) Detachment 607 is located in Fayetteville, NC.
 Detachment 607, hosted at Fayetteville State University is comprised of five academic institutions: